 David M. Jablons, M.D.

 A leading expert in mesothelioma and other types of cancer, Dr. David Jablons is devoted to improving the lives of patients through treatment and research.
 Dr. Jablons studied under distinguished mentors, such as Dr. Sugarbaker of Sloan Kettering Memorial, one of the leading experts in mesothelioma cancer, which helped to trigger his interest in this rare and complicated disease.

-Today Dr. Jablons is a leader, educator, researcher, and surgeon at the University of California, San Francisco.
+Today Dr. Jablons is a leader, teacher, researcher, and surgeon at the University of California, San Francisco.
 He leads and conducts important research to improve mesothelioma treatment, works with and treats patients, and gets involved in educational outreach and philanthropy.

 Dr. Jablons earned his undergraduate degree in American literature.
 He then attended Albany Medical College of Union University in New York, where he earned his medical degree.
 Dr. Jablons completed a general surgical internship at Oak Knoll Naval Hospital in Oakland, California and a general surgical residency at Tufts University.
 He completed a surgical oncology fellowship at the National Cancer Institute and a lung transplantation fellowship at Brigham and Women’s Hospital in Boston.
 At Cornell University Medical Center, Dr. Jablons was a fellow of cardiothoracic surgery.
 Later, while working with Dr. Sugarbaker at Brigham and Women’s Hospital, Dr. Jablons developed an interest in mesothelioma.

-Dr. Jablons’ first position after completing his education was at Oak Knoll Naval Hospital, serving as a U.S. Navy Commander and as the Chief of Thoracic Surgery.
-He held this position until 1995 when he moved to the University of California, San Francisco and became an assistant clinical professor of cardiothoracic surgery and then an associate professor.
+Dr. Jablons’ first job after completing his education was at Oak Knoll Naval Hospital,where he was a U.S. Navy Commander and Chief of Thoracic Surgery.
+He worked there until 1995, when he moved to the University of California, San Francisco and became an assistant clinical professor of cardiothoracic surgery and then an associate professor.

-Remaining at the University of California in San Francisco since 1995, Dr. Jablons is now holds several positions there: He is the Professor and Chief of the Section of General Thoracic Surgery, the ADA Distinguished Professor in Thoracic Oncology, the Nan T. McEvoy Distinguished Professor of Thoracic Surgical Oncology, the Program Leader of Thoracic Oncology, and the Director of the Thoracic Oncology Lab.
+Dr. Jablons is now holds several positions at UCSF: He is the Professor and Chief of the Section of General Thoracic Surgery, the ADA Distinguished Professor in Thoracic Oncology, the Nan T. McEvoy Distinguished Professor of Thoracic Surgical Oncology, the Program Leader of Thoracic Oncology, and the Director of the Thoracic Oncology Lab.